dromotherm/documentation/pages/themis/start/change_SD.md

 ---
-title: Themis/Emoncms replacing the SD card ?
+title: Replacing the SD card
 sidebar: themis_sidebar
 permalink: Themis_change_SD.html
 summary: For some reasons, you may want to replace the SD card by a new one, eg to add more disk space for your feeds....